r-lib/rray/README.md

 which is a subclass of an `rray` that restricts the object to only two dimensions.

-rray consistently takes the approach that all inputs have at least two dimensions, with scalars and vectors being treated as 1 column matrices.
+rray allows the creation of 1D objects, which look similar to vectors, but function similar to 1 column matrices (in terms of how operations are broadcasted).

 The easiest way to create a `mtrx` is to use the constructor.
 It takes in (potentially named) vectors and transforms them into the columns of